-Skilled Divorce Attorney Serving Waterbury Residents
+Skilled Divorce Attorney Serving Connecticut Residents

 Spousal support is frequently an emotional and hotly contested issue.
 Whether you are expecting to pay or receive alimony, it is important to understand the role that it might play in your future.
-If you are involved in divorce proceedings, a spousal support lawyer in Waterbury can help you understand the nuances of this complex area.
+If you are involved in divorce proceedings, a spousal support lawyer in Connecticut can help you understand the nuances of this complex area.
 Walter Shalvoy can bring experience and compassion to advising you in the sensitive matters that arise from marriage dissolution.

 Standards for Awarding Spousal Support in Connecticut

 The purpose of awarding alimony is not to reward or punish the respective parties.
 Instead, alimony accounts for situations when one spouse has become less financially self-sufficient during a marriage.
 For example, a spouse may have chosen to stay home with children or work part-time rather than pursuing higher education or a professional career.

 Divorcing couples may draft their own agreement to provide for payment of spousal support.
 However, in the absence of an agreement, a court may also impose a spousal support award.
 These awards can vary widely because they are not determined by a set formula.
 Factors affecting the amount and duration of spousal support awards include:

 - The earning history and earning capacity of each spouse

 - The age and health of each spouse, including any disabilities

 - Assets owned by either spouse